 Introduction

-With device control you can view and manage the devices and drivers installed in your computer.
-The devices available on your PC are listed on the left in 1.
-The actions in 2 affect all of these devices.
-The available information of the selected device is listed on the right in 3.
-The actions in 4 only affect the selected device.
+With device control you can manage the devices and drivers of your computer.
+The devices of your PC are listed on the left in 1 and the actions in 2 affects them all.
+The details of the selected device is listed on the right in 3 and the actions in 4 only affect it.

-By default, all devices are listed.
-If you only want to list devices that are disconnected, you can click 1 and Disconnected devices 2.
+If you only want to list devices that are disconnected, you can click on 5 and then Disconnected devices 6.

 Device and driver actions

-You can click the corresponding action in 1 to disable, enable, restart, and uninstall a device, and install, backup, and uninstall a driver.
-Most actions speak for themselves, but driver backup and driver install are described in more detail below.
+You can click the corresponding action in 1 to disable, enable, restart, and uninstall a device, or install, backup, and uninstall a driver.
+Backup and install are described in more detail below.

 Device and driver information

-If you select a device, you get all the information Driver Fusion can find about the device and its driver.
-The available device information 1, also known as device properties, is shown at the top.
-A lot of useful information is provided, such as the status, problem code, and PCI bus link speed.
+If you select a device, you get all information that Driver Fusion can find about the device and its driver.
+The device details 1 are listed at the top with properties such as the status, problem code, and PCI bus link speed.

 The available information depends on the selected device, as not all devices and drivers provide the same properties.